Soft and hard credit checks explained

 How long will a hard check stay on my credit record?

-Lots of credit applications in a short space of time may make companies think you’re in financial trouble, that you rely too much on borrowing, or that you’re a high-risk customer.
+Lots of credit applications in a short space of time may make companies think you’re in financial trouble, that you rely too much on borrowing, or that you may not be able to make repayments on time.

 If you have had debt problems in the past and you have a low credit score you can take steps to boost your score over time to improve your chances of getting better credit deals.